magicalbob/env-packer/README.md

 	To build images of boxes:
 		Linux
 		Windows
+	Use mustache templating to handle different configs like template disk sizes.

 Configuration Manager:
 	To provision the images in the packer build & run continuously to keep the instances as they should be.
+	Using puppet.
 		Manifests listing top level of each box
 		Modules to configure specific software (included by manifest) Hieradata